∞ generated and posted on 2018.10.08 ∞

 |Chyme||Fluid product of food digestion by the stomach.|

-The chyme leaves the stomach into the duodenum at a pH that is highly influenced by gastric juices but is then neutralized via sodium bicarbonate – essentially a solution of baking soda – which is secreted by the pancreas as well as by Brunner's glands, which are found closer to the pyloric sphincter.
+The chyme leaves the stomach into the duodenum at a pH that is highly influenced by gastric juices but is then neutralized via sodium bicarbonate – essentially a solution of baking soda – which is secreted by the pancreas as well as by Brunner's glands, the latter which are found closer to the pyloric sphincter.

 Protein-digesting enzymes provided by the pancreas are released into the chyme after it leaves the stomach and these replace the high acidity-functional protease of the stomach, that is, replacing the protein-digesting enzyme called pepsin.
 These neutral pH pancreatic proteases are called trypsin and chymotrypsin, and these too are initially produced in inactive, precursor forms known, respectively, as trypsinogen and chymotrypsinogen.

 Links to terms of possible interest: Chyme, Duodenum, Lower esophageal sphincter, Pyloric sphincter

 The above video is a nice overview of stomach-mediated digestion and therefore, prominently, of the formation of chyme.